ChrisMar00/nextjs-portfolio-starter/pages/posts/coilgunMK3.md

 ## 1.Modular stages

-<p>The main goal of this coilgun was the modalurity so that there's the possibility to build a user defined number of stage coilgun.
+<p>The main goal of this coilgun was the modularity so that there's the possibility to build a user defined number of stage coilgun.
 For example the MK.III is a 4 stage coilgun that can be expanded in a 5, 6 or even 8 stages without problems.</p>

 <p>Creating a modular stage wasn't hard at all, it's a pin based design as you can see here:</p>